-- The MMU recommends that PJM market rules require the fuel type be identified for every price and cost schedule and PJM market rules remove nonspecific fuel types such as other or co-fire other from the list of fuel types available for market participants to identify the fuel type associated with their price and cost schedules.
+- The MMU recommends that PJM market rules require the fuel type be identified for every price and cost schedule on an hourly basis and PJM market rules remove nonspecific fuel types such as other or co-fire other from the list of fuel types available for market participants to identify the fuel type associated with their price and cost schedules.
 (Priority: Medium.
 First reported 2015.
 Status: Partially adopted.) - The MMU recommends that PJM continue to enhance its posting of market data to promote market efficiency.
 (Priority: Medium.
 First reported 2005.
-Status: Partially adopted.) - The MMU recommends that PJM clearly define the criteria for operator approval of RT SCED cases used to send dispatch signals to resources, and for pricing, to minimize operator discretion and implement a rule based approach.
+Status: Partially adopted.) - The MMU recommends that PJM clearly define the criteria for operator approval of RT SCED cases used to send dispatch signals to resources and for pricing, to minimize operator discretion and implement a rule based approach.
 (Priority: High.
 First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM approve one RT SCED case for each five minute interval to send dispatch signals, and that PJM calculate prices for that five minute interval using the same approved SCED case.
+(Priority: High.
+New recommendation.
 Status: Not adopted.)

-The MMU analyzed key elements of PJM energy market structure, participant conduct and market performance in the first six months of 2019, including aggregate supply and demand, concentration ratios, aggregate pivotal supplier results, local three pivotal supplier test results, offer capping, participation in demand response programs, loads and prices.
+The MMU analyzed key elements of PJM energy market structure, participant conduct and market performance in the first nine months of 2019, including aggregate supply and demand, concentration ratios, aggregate pivotal supplier results, local three pivotal supplier test results, offer capping, participation in demand response programs, virtual bids and offers, loads and prices.

-PJM average real-time cleared generation decreased by 18 MWh, and peak load decreased by 11,307 MWh, 7.8 percent, in the first six months of 2019 compared to the first six months of 2018.
+PJM average real-time cleared generation decreased by 29 MWh, and peak load increased by 1,185 MWh, 0.8 percent, in the first nine months of 2019 compared to the first nine months of 2018.
 The relationship between supply and demand, regardless of the specific market, balanced by market concentration and the extent of pivotal suppliers, is referred to as the supply-demand fundamentals or economic fundamentals.
 The market structure of the PJM aggregate energy market is partially competitive because aggregate market power does exist for a significant number of hours.
 The HHI is not a definitive measure of structural market power.
 The number of pivotal suppliers in the energy market is a more precise measure of structural market power than the HHI.
 It is possible to have pivotal suppliers in the aggregate market even when the HHI level is not in the highly concentrated range.
 The current market power mitigation rules for the PJM energy market rely on the assumption that the ownership structure of the aggregate market ensures competitive outcomes.
 This assumption requires that the total demand for energy can be met without the supply from any individual supplier or without the supply from a small group of suppliers.
 This assumption is not correct.
 There are pivotal suppliers in the aggregate energy market at times.
 High markups for some units demonstrate the potential to exercise market power both routinely and during high demand conditions.
 The existing market power mitigation measures do not address aggregate market power.
 The MMU is developing an aggregate market power test and will propose market power mitigation rules to address aggregate market power.

-The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.73 However, there are some issues with the application of market power mitigation in the Day-Ahead Energy Market and the Real-Time Energy Market when market sellers fail the TPS test.
+The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.74 However, there are some issues with the application of market power mitigation in the Day-Ahead Energy Market and the Real-Time Energy Market when market sellers fail the TPS test.
 These issues can be resolved by simple rule changes.